Skip to main content

 • The subject and body of the appointment

-You can also view the job or task the appointment is linked to and consult the capacity of the assigned resources.
+You can also view the job or task the appointment is linked to and check the capacity of the assigned resources.

 Resourcesโ€‹

-In the resources tab, you can select resources from the different resource types to link multiple resources to a single appointment.
-If allowed - i.e. configured in setup - you can select more than one resource from a resource type combobox.
+In the resources tab, select resources from the different resource types to link multiple resources to a single appointment.
+When it is allowed, that is configured in setup, you can select more than one resource from a resource type combobox.

 appointment editor details